-These UCITS must hold securities from at least six different issues, and securities from a single issue may not account for more than 30% of fund assets.
+These UCITS must hold securities from at least six different issues, and securities from a single issue may not account for more than 30% of the sub-fund's assets.

 The UCITS referred to in h) must expressly state in their Management Regulations the countries, local authorities and public international bodies which are the issuers or guarantors of the assets in which the UCITS intends to invest more than 35% of its net assets.